cmarrin/emma-three.js/README.md

 A prototype (PROTO) adds a new node type to the system.
 You add fields for input and output, nodes for functionality and code for processing.
 Here's an example:

 	PROTO Spinner [
 		field SFFloat speed 1
 		field MFNode children [ ]
-DEF G Group { children FROM TOP.children }
+		DEF G Group {
+			children FROM TOP.children
+		}

 		Timer {
 			loop true
 			interval FROM TOP.rate
 			fraction DO {
 				TOP.S.rotation =
-{ 0,1,0,Math.PI*2*self.fraction }
+					{ 0, 1, 0, Math.PI * 2 * self.fraction }
 			}
+		}
 	]

 	PROTO Box “protos@Box.ema”

+	Spinner {
-Spinner { children Box { size 1 2 3 } }
+		children Box {
+			size 1 2 3
+		}
+	}

+This example introduces 2 prototypes.
+The first is called Spinner and is defined in the file.
+The second is called Box and is defined in a separate file called "Box.ema", which can be found at a known location where prototypes are stored.
+At the end of the file the Spinner node is instantiated and the Box node is its child.
+When run the box spins at the default speed of 1.

 ## Learn More

 As I said, Emma started way back in 2005.
 All the work done back then is available in the Emma3D GitHub repository.
 I've included a cleaned up version of the white paper we wrote back then in this repo.
 You can view it at Emma White Paper.

+``